civboot/cxt/README.md

 <h1>cxt: text markup for civilization</h1>
 <blockquote><b>Note:</b> This file is created using cxt.
 To see the source view README.cxt in this directory.</blockquote>
-It should not take more than a few minutes to know how to read and write documentation.<p>cxt is an ultra-simple markup language similar in spirit to
+It should not take more than a few minutes to know how to read and write documentation.</p><p>cxt is an ultra-simple markup language similar in spirit to
 <span><a href="https://en.wikipedia.org/wiki/BBCode">BBCode</a></span>
 , designed to be as easy as possible to parse (for computers
 <i>and</i>
  humans) while delivering any features necessary to the
 <span><a href="https://civboot.org">CivBoot</a></span>
- project.<p>cxt is designed to:
+ project.</p><p>cxt is designed to:
 <ul><li>Make document writing easy.</li><li>Make document parsing easy.</li><li>Make reading of raw (text) documents easy.</li><li>Make consuming structured data from documents easy.</li></ul>
 cxt enables (for example) writing a command line utility&#x27;s documentation as a
 <code>.cxt</code>
- file, parsing it and exporting it into a structed data format (aka json) and injesting that to generate code for the args structure of a program.<p>This repository is almost complete.
+ file, parsing it and exporting it into a structed data format (aka json) and injesting that to generate code for the args structure of a program.</p><p>This repository is almost complete.
 It is certainly useable for many projects.
 Current progress:
 <ul><li>✅ parsing text</li><li>✅ parsing code</li><li>✅ parsing lists</li><li>✅ export above to html or markdown-embedded html</li><li>✅ quotes (markdown <code>&gt;</code>)</li><li>✅ set/get &quot;variables&quot;</li><li>✅ checkboxes</li><li>✅ comments (<code>!</code>)</li><li>🔲 parsing tables</li><li>🔲 enable export to json and <span><a href="https://github.com/civboot/zoa">zoa</a></span></li></ul>
 <blockquote> <b>Note:</b> &quot;cxt&quot; is pronounced as either &quot;<i>C-X-T</i>&quot; or &quot;<i>text</i>&quot; with a &#x27;c&#x27;, at your discression. </blockquote>